The tantrum started out of nowhere. She was so settled, then I tried to put her seatbelt on. She started to fuss and cry.

 21. SEAT THEM IN THE MIDDLE OR WINDOW

-I never sit my child in the aisle seat.
+I never sit my toddler in the aisle seat.
 Planes are cramped spaces and I always worry that their little arms will poke out at just the wrong moment into the aisle as the food trolley comes past.
 We always try and sit them between both of us.
 That way they are safe.
 They also have two people to give them attention.
-It also shares the amount of work that each of us has to do.
+It also shares the amount of work that each of us has to do during the flight.

 If we have to sit with a child alone.
 I make sure that the child gets the window seat.
 That means they are still safe and they aren’t sat next to a stranger on one side.
-Nobody likes to be sat right next to a 3 year old with too much energy.
+Nobody likes to be sat right next to someone’s toddler who has too much energy.

 22. BRING A CUDDLY TOY